dsinecos/drone-location-tracker/docs/location-tracker.md

 | Frequency of update | - Variable mode <br> - Update Interval - 1s |
 | Format of data | `${identifier};${latitude},${longitude};${timestamp}` |
 | Resolution of location data | 6 Decimal degrees (Precision of ~ 100mm ) |

+Rationale for selecting the UDP protocol for communication between the drone and the backend

+1. Since the objective of the system is to display real-time data, the speed of data transfer has been prioritized over the reliability
+   - UDP is a connectionless protocol while TCP which is a connection based protocol.
+TCP requires a three way handshake to establish a connection before sending packets.
+   - TCP provides error checking which UDP does not

+   For the above reasons UDP provides a better speed of communication than TCP

+2. Another requirement from the system is to communicate by transmitting the minimal amount of data
+   - On the Transport Layer - Size of the TCP header is 20 bytes while the size of the UDP header is 8 bytes
+   - TCP protocol sends acknowledgements for each packet of data received.
+This also increases the consumption of network bandwidth.
+   - Application level protocols such as HTTP have not been used because data encapsulation from these protocols would further increase the quantum of data sent in each request

 ## Code Design and Implementation